Maharani Sthan: Description

+Rajdevi Mata Mandir in the city of Janakpur.
+Goddess Rajdevi is believed to be the Kuldevi of the King Janaka in Mithila.

 In every villages of the Mithila region, the Hindu adherents had established a common worship place dedicated to the Goddess Bhagawati.
 The common worship place of the Goddess Bhagawati is known as Maharani Sthan.
 In the temple of Maharani Sthan, seven forms of Goddess Bhagwati are established.
 According to legend, it is believed that Goddess Bhagawati has seven sisters so in a temple of Maharani Sthan, there are seven Pinds (forms) of the Goddess Bhagawati.
 The seven forms of the Goddess Bhagawati are Brahmini, Maheshwari, Kaumari, Baisnavi, Barahin, Narasimha and Chamunda.
 In some temples of Maharani Sthan, three more forms of the Goddess Bhagawati are established.
 They are Rajdevi, Phulmati and Daya.

+Ugratara Sthan in the Mahishi village.

+Girija Devi Mandir at Phulhar village in the Madhubani district.

+In the city of Purnia, there is a Bhagwati Sthan dedicated to Goddess Purandevi.
+The temple is known as Purandevi Mandir.
+The temple is believed to be the abode of all the ten Mahavidyas of the Goddess Bhagwati.

+Purandevi Mandir in the city of Purnia.